history

 Chicago Blizzard of 1967: Snow storm coverage, video

-hile waiting for Racine to be buried by the Blizzard of 2011, many of us here in southeastern Wisconsin and northeastern Illinois are recalling the great Chicago Blizzard of 1967.
-That storm — on January 26, 1967 — dumped 23 inches of snow...
+While waiting for Racine to be buried by the Blizzard of 2011, many of us here in southeastern Wisconsin and northeastern Illinois are recalling the great Chicago Blizzard of 1967.
+That storm — on January 26, 1967 — dumped 23 inches of snow on northeast Illinois and...

 Dick Cheney: A record of recklessness